Japanese Healthcare System and Health Insurance in Japan

 Claiming the Overseas Medical Expenses

-An employee can claim the medical expense of self and dependents for any treatment taken overseas during visits abroad.
+An employee can claim medical expenses for self and dependents for any treatment taken overseas during visits abroad.

 Please note that a translation of the receipts in Japanese may be required to make a claim.
-However, the translation can be done by anyone, including the employee.
+However, anyone, including the employee, can do the translation.

 What if the Spouse is Also Earning?